clercjs/clerc/docs/commands.md

 # Command

+> Most content of this page is adapted from [Cleye](https://github.com/privatenumber/cleye).
+Thanks!

 ## Options

 We created a command called "foo" and its description is "foo command" in [Getting Started](./getting-started.md).
 And we use `on()` to register a command handler.
 Now we are going to learn how to add options to the command.